Defining Alcoholism

 What is the prognosis for an alcoholic?

-Full recovery from alcoholism is possible, but requires reversing all of the distructive routines, developed over time, during active addiction.
-How challenging this is, will depend on a person's past with alcohol, and their emotional reasons for using alcohol as a coping mechanism in the first instance.
+Full recovery from dependence on alcohol is possible, but requires reversing all of the destructive routines, developed over time, during active addiction.
+How challenging this is, will depend on a person's past with alcohol, and their emotional reasons for adopting alcohol as a coping mechanism in the first instance.

 This also does not account for the time taken to reverse any somatic manifestations of addiction, such as damage to the organs.